Top 10 India Festivals You Must Experience At Least Once in Lifetime

 1. Sekrenyi Festival

 Sekrenyi is a major festival for the native tribes of Nagaland.
-This 6 day-long celebration filled with spiritual rituals that hold great significance in the purification and sanctification of young men.
-Traditionally, it’s seen as a ritual done before going to war.
-In which, the first few days spent in the joyous preparations for the main events and feast.
+This 6 day-long celebration is filled with spiritual rituals that hold great significance in the purification and sanctification of young men.
+Traditionally, the Nagaland did the ritual before going to war.
+In which, people spend the first few days in the joyous preparations for the main events and feast.
 People pray to the Almighty to bless and purify their souls.
 Hence, the initiation of various rituals for the purpose is carried out.
 The main event of this festival is observed with music, dance, and cooked meat that is hunted by the tribes.

 Best place to enjoy Sekrenyi: Nagaland.

 Holi is the festival of colors.
 Each year, Holi falls on a full moon night.
 Annually, this is celebrated in the 12th month of the Hindu calendar which happens to be March.
 This festival celebration is a symbol of new beginnings.
 Like most festivals in India, Holi too has different origin stories around India.
 However, the common underlying theme is the same.
 On this day, friends and families gather around in their front yards, backyards, or any open space where there is enough space to run around.
 They smear bright colorful powders on each other’s faces and on their clothes.
 Evenly, some communities hire a large water tanker that sprays water on the people while they’re playing Holi.
 In short, it’s a fun-filled festival with delicious food and buzzy drinks!

 3. Eid al-Fitr